 Test patch a small area before using Juniper berry as an essential oil for acne.
 If your skin is not sensitive to it, you can apply 2–3 drops topically to the area of concern.
 For sensitive skin, dilute juniper berry with coconut or jojoba oil before topical application.

 These essential oils for acne are generally safe and effective.
 Remember that they are very concentrated plant extracts – a little goes a long way!

 If you have sensitive skin, dilute the essential oils with a carrier oil before applying topically.
 Also, avoid exposure to direct sunlight when treating acne with essential oils.
 The UV rays can make your skin more sensitive and may lead to skin irritations or redness.
 Reactions and sensitisation to tea tree oil is not uncommon, so it is best to always use it diluted on broken skin.
 If using any of these essential oils causes skin irritation, do not use that oil;consult with a qualified aromatherapist for the best solution for you.

 Acne is a sign that something is out of balance.
 While these essential oil treatments can help to prevent and minimise breakouts, it is important to address the underlying factors.
-A comprehensive health assessment is the best approach.
+A comprehensive health assessment with one of our qualified practitioners is the best approach.